allixender/meetup-notes/python-jupyter/README.md

 ## Topic 03: Geospatial data wrangling with Geopandas

-The folder `03-geo` contains Jupyter Notebooks that demonstrate the use of the Geopandas library. http://geopandas.org/index.html
+The folder [03-geo](./03-geo/) (Link to the [03 README.notebook](./03-geo/README.notebook.ipynb)) contains Jupyter Notebooks that demonstrate the use of the Geopandas library. http://geopandas.org/index.html

 GeoPandas is an open source project to make working with geospatial data in python easier.